ooosssay/pinhead/README.md

 Map icons need to be really small to support high visual density, so all of Pinhead icon's are intended to be legible at **15x15 pixels** minimum.
 This is much smaller than most other icon sets you'll find, but you can scale them up and they'll still look great.
 And since they're licensed **CC0**, you can use them anywhere for free without restrictions.

+## Community and support

+A small community is developing around Pinhead!
+We're working to make this the best and largest library of public domain map icons anywhere on the web, but we can't do it alone.
+Come join us in the [#pinhead](https://osmus.slack.com/archives/C0AH40E4J9W) channel on [OSM US Slack](https://slack.openstreetmap.us/).
+Bring your questions, comments, and ideas, or feel free to [open an issue](https://github.com/waysidemapping/pinhead/issues/new) on GitHub.
+You can also contact me (@quincylvania) directly through any of the channels listed on [my website](https://waysidemapping.org).

 ## Usage

-There are a few easy ways to get and use the icons depending on what you're trying to do.
+There are a few easy ways to access the icons depending on what you're trying to do.

 Visit [pinhead.ink](https://pinhead.ink) to browse the icons.
 Each icon has a download link, a copyable `<svg>` code, and an embeddable `<img>` code.
 These links are permanent and will not break in the future even if an icon is deleted or renamed, so feel to save, share, or embed them.